lbl-camera/gpCAM/docs/source/getting-started.md

 1. [Install the Code](installation.md).

-2. Decide on the [level](case-studies/index.md) you want to run gpCAM on and check out the [documentation](case-studies/index.md) based on that decision.
+2. Decide on the level you want to run gpCAM on and check out the [api](api/index.md) based on that decision.

 3. Run your experiment or simulation autonomously!